molecula/documentation/setting-up-featurebase/saas/_posts/2022-01-30-creating-deployment.md

 }'
 ```

-After clicking “Start”, you will see a new entry populate in the Cloud Manager page with the name you provided.
+After clicking "Create Deployment", you will see a new entry populate in the deployment page with the name you provided.
 You will also see a status of “CREATING”.
 This is the state shown as the underlying hardware is provisioned.
 After a minute or two, the status will update to “RUNNING”, which indicates your deployment is ready to use.
 The other states you might encounter can be seen [here](/setting-up-featurebase/saas/deployments-overview#states).
 All of your deployments' statuses can also be queried programmatically.

 **HTTP API Reference:**
 ```shell